ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.multicast/README.md

 * provide an alternative to http post and MQTT protokoll
 * Have a uniform API available based on multicast communication and JSON formatted data transmission
-* Have an zero-touch adapter in place to integrate any ethernet device (example : ESP based board eq Wemos D1 mini), like Vansware/Gosound smart plugs or other custom build automation.
+* Have a zero-touch adapter in place to integrate any ethernet device (example : ESP based board eq Wemos D1 mini), like Vansware/Gosound smart plugs or other custom build automation.

 ### Zero touch ?

-The APi is build in a way that requires no additional configuration of end-user using in the adapter itself or the device to be used.
+The APi is build in a way that requires no additional configuration of end-user using in the adapter itself, or the device to be used.
-I case wifi transmittion is used, only the wifi credential must be provided (lan based devices will be  handled fully automatically).
+I case Wi-Fi transition is used, only the Wi-Fi credential must be provided (lan based devices will be  handled fully automatically).
 This requires effort by the developer of binary file to be flashed on the related chipset (like ESP based chipsets).

 When the firmware follows all rules of the APi (see further below) the communication is handled as following :